 Natural Sky Divers

-The popular saying is “Cats always land on their feet” while this is true, most people think cats bend the laws of physics to do so.
+The popular saying is “Cats always land on their feet” While this is true, most people think cats bend the laws of physics to do so.
 That isn’t true; what they do is put themselves into what is called an umbrella situation, just as skydivers would when they want to slow their descent.
 They are then able to right their selves thanks to their acute sense of direction.

 The Salty Cat

 Everyone knows if you ever get lost at sea, what you never do is drink seawater.
 This is because the massive salt content in seawater is capable of dehydrating humans.
 Cats, however, are able to drink ocean water to help them survive.
-This is due to the design in their kidneys that help filter salt out of the water while they rehydrate.
+This is due to the design of their kidneys that help filter salt out of the water while they rehydrate.

 You have probably noticed your cat tends to meow a whole lot to you, but you have never seen it do the same to other cats.
 This is because kittens use this vocalization to let their mothers know they are either cold or hungry.
 However, once a cat becomes older, it ceases to make that vocalization at other cats.
 This is then replaced by the “yowl” which is used to signify anger or annoyance and is typically heard during the breeding seasons.
 They tend to just meow only at humans when they want something.